Monday, April 15, 2013

 When I decided to rake the yard, I didn't realize how deep and thick the leaves/straw were.
 To be honest, my journey began with a broom last Wednesday.
-(The moment I became the crazy lady on the block, I'm reaching full crazy lady status.)
-At first it was just the porch, the pollen had formed a nice yellow sprinkling (like Florida snow) and the leaves laid scattered about.
-(Making Florida snow angles I imagine.)
+(The moment I became the crazy lady on the block, I'm reaching full crazy lady status now.)
+At first it was just the porch, the pollen had formed a nice yellow sprinkling (like Florida snow), and the leaves laid scattered about.
+(Making Florida snow angles would be easy, I imagine.)

 I step off the porch and begin sweeping the stones, this is when insanity jumped in.
 I began sweeping the leaves off the dirt path, then the drive way.
 Before long I had swept up a large pile, a good portion of the side yard.
 Of course, all these spots were mostly dirt beneath.
 This made the task super easy, I proudly swept my leaves as the neighbors drove by.
 Once I got to the grassy areas, it became quite the task.
 I bowed my head in defeat, I accepted that I now needed a dreaded rake.
 (Yes, I knew the broom wouldn't do it all, but the idea of such ease is nice.)